penguinflys/penguinflys/gh-pages/README.md

   - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
   - `post.html` &mdash; The layout for your posts.

-#### Home Layout

-`home.html` is a flexible HTML layout for the site's landing-page / home-page / index-page. <br/>

-##### *Main Heading and Content-injection*

-From Minima v2.2 onwards, the *home* layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
-This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. *We recommended that you title this section with a Heading2 (`##`)*.

-Usually the `site.title` itself would suffice as the implicit 'main-title' for a landing-page.
-But, if your landing-page would like a heading to be explicitly displayed, then simply define a `title` variable in the document's front matter and it will be rendered with an `<h1>` tag.

-##### *Post Listing*

-This section is optional from Minima v2.2 onwards.<br/>
-It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
-You can customize this heading by defining a `list_title` variable in the document's front matter.

 ### Includes

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.